How to Tune Your LinkedIn Feed for Better Connections (and Better Clients)

 People love sharing their go-to creators, and this kind of curiosity builds connection without the awkward small talk.

-2. Keep a Manual “People I Like” List
+2. Keep Your Own “People I Like” List

 I use my Notes app to track folks whose posts I actually want to see.
 Once a week, I spend 30 minutes checking out their profiles and clicking on “Activity” to engage with their latest stuff.